Seminar: Daughters of the Dust

 About the Speaker

-Kyéra Sterling is an independent scholar whose work explores intersections between Gender, African Diaspora, and critical race theory in film and literature.
-She completed her master’s at the University of Massachusetts, Boston and currently serves as Chief of Staff in the Massachusetts House of Representatives.
+Kyéra Sterling is an independent academic whose work explores intersections between Gender, African Diaspora, and critical race theory in film and literature.
+She completed her master’s at the University of Massachusetts, Boston, and was awarded the Crossley T. Prize for her work entitled Exorcising Demons: Bush Mama and the Possessed Body.
+Kyéra currently serves as Chief of Staff in the Massachusetts House of Representatives.